How to Harden and Secure Your Linux Server (Ubuntu/Debian)20 January 2017

 If you have a mac and you don’t have that command installed, run

 brew install ssh-copy-id.
 If that doesn’t work, then you have to do things manually.
 It’s a little bit more work, but you’ll be grateful for it.
-Let’s manually install the key:
+Let’s manually install the key (not recommended!):

 Disable Password Authentication